Sheridan, Arkansas: Utilities

-Sheridan's water system began when a private entity began installing water lines in the 1930s.
-This system was eventually purchased by the city, which now allows the Sheridan Water and Sewer Department to operate the system independently of city funds.
-Today, Sheridan is capable of treating groundwater obtained from five wells at a rate of 4.5 million gallons (17 million liters) per day (MGD/MLD).
-Sheridan's wastewater treatment facility is located at the end of Gatzke Drive and discharges treated effluent to Big Creek in accordance with the permit granted by the Arkansas Department of Environmental Quality.
-The facility uses a three-cell pond stabilization system followed by a holding pond and is designed for a flow of 0.67 MGD (2.5 MLD).
+Sheridan's water system originated in the 1930s, when a private entity began installing water lines in the area.
+The system was later acquired by the city and is now operated by the Sheridan Water and Sewer Department, which functions as an enterprise fund separate from general city finances.

+Today, Sheridan is capable of treating groundwater obtained from five wells at a rate of approximately 4.5 million gallons (17 million liters) per day (MGD/MLD).
+In recent years, the city has undertaken efforts to modernize its water infrastructure, including the development of a comprehensive water system map and long-term planning initiatives aimed at improving reliability and supporting future growth.

+Sheridan's wastewater treatment facility is located at the end of Gatzke Drive and discharges treated effluent to Big Creek in accordance with permits issued by the Arkansas Department of Environmental Quality.
+The facility utilizes a three-cell pond stabilization system followed by a holding pond and is designed for a flow of 0.67 MGD (2.5 MLD).

+Some areas within the city limits are served by neighboring rural water systems, and the city coordinates with these providers when necessary to support regional water service needs.